simrb/help-gem/README.md

-# A framework to build server application
+## INTRODUCTION

+Managing the projects and applications of sinatra, it let you build the web application easily

+## ENVIRONMENT

+ruby 2.1.3 +
+git 1.7.1 +

-## BEGIN
+## INSTALLATION

-How to install ?

 	$ gem install simrb